Raythonic/watiba/README.md

 #### Commands Expressed as Variables
 Commands within backticks can _be_ a variable, but cannot contain snippets of Python code or Python variables.
 The statement within the backticks _must_ be either a pure shell command or a Python variable containing a pure shell command.
-To execute command in a Python variable, prefix the variable name between backticks with a dollar sign.
+To execute commands in a Python variable, prefix the variable name between backticks with a dollar sign.

 A command expressed in a Python variable can be executed like this:
 ```